rtbrick/bngblaster/docs/_sources/access/l2bsa.rst.txt

 the actual U interface for traffic received on the A10-NSP interface.
 This functionality is referred to as the intermediate agent functionality.

 The BNG Blaster A10NSP interface emulates such a layer two provider interface.
-This interface type accepts all PPPoE sessions received to verify forwarding and PPPoE header enrichment.
+This interface type accepts all DHCPv4 and PPPoE sessions received to verify forwarding and header enrichment.

 .. note::
-    It is also planned to emulate a lightweight DHCPv4 and DHCPv6 server to verify IPoE forwarding and header enrichment.
+    It is also planned to emulate a lightweight DHCPv6 server to verify IPv6 forwarding and header enrichment for IPoE.

 Following a basic PPPoE/A10NSP configuration example which is detailed explained in the configuration section.